saifilmaknojia/Bioinformatics/README.md

 </br>
 <B>Execute files</B>
 </br>
-1. To run each part of HW do
+1.To run each part of HW do
 </br>
 java hw1-1 10000 25 25 25 25 10 0.005 outputfile
 </br>